-BUS 225 Human Relations (3 Hours)
+BUS 225 Organizational Behavior (3 Hours)

-Upon successful completion of this course, the student should be able to evaluate the impact of human relations as it relates to the social system, technical system and administrative system of a work environment.
-In addition, the student should be able to analyze these systems and their effects on individual group and organizational performance.
-3 hrs. lecture/wk.
+Upon successful completion of this course, the student should be able to evaluate the impact of organizational behavior as it relates to the social system, technical system, and administrative system of a work environment.
+In addition, the student should be able to analyze these systems and their effects on an individual group and organizational performance.